srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 This is the full definition of all the connections required.
 As you can see, we use the first port (`e1-1`) of every leaf switch to connect the k8s node and second port (`e1-2`) to connect a client for tests.

 !!! note
-    `eth0`minikube node interfaces are connected to the docker bridge of the host running the topology. `eth1` interfaces, connected to Leaf switches, will be the ones used by MetalLB to establish the BGP the sessions.
-As reachability is signaled through this interface, clients will also reach k8s cluster services though `eth1`.
+    minikube nodes `eth0` interfaces are connected to the docker bridge of the host running the topology. `eth1` interfaces, connected to Leaf switches, will be the ones used by MetalLB to establish the BGP sessions.
+As reachability is signaled through this interface, clients will also reach k8s cluster services through `eth1` interface.

 ## Lab deployment